-Can I Keep My Divorce Amicable?
+Can I Keep My Divorce Amicable in Newark, NJ?

 Actress Gwyneth Paltrow made headlines recently when she described her divorce from Coldplay singer Chris Martin as “conscious uncoupling.”
 This phrase essentially means a mindful approach to ending a relationship that emphasizes constructive give-and-take over bitter arguments.
 Though some couples might be able to “uncouple,” many others will need an experienced Newark divorce lawyer who can help them through the trying process of ending a marriage.

 Most couples hope for an amicable divorce.
 However, in his more than 25 years of practicing family law, Newark lawyer Anthony Carbone has seen few divorce cases end that easily.
 Processes like mediation can initiate honest discussions between the two parties, but difficult decisions involving property division, child custody, and other contentious issues can often lead to arguments and feelings of hostility.

 Although divorce is rarely easy for separating spouses and their family, there are steps you can take to make the process less complicated, if not necessarily less emotionally trying: